The TTN Fair Access Policy limits the data each end-device can send, by allowing:

 It’s not in seconds because the node/app don’t have influence on the data rate (RX1 vs RX2).
 It does include ACK’s, but maybe we should exclude ADR.
 The main problem is to manage the TX time of the gateway(s), because at TX interrupts any ongoing RX, so it might affect network performance quite a bit.
 10 messages of 10 byte payload (on average?) at SF9 (RX2) are about 2 seconds of airtime.

-Close to a European gateway, an application payload of 55 bytes (out of the maximum of 222 bytes) might take 71.81 milliseconds when using the highest data rate.
-This implies the end-device needs to wait just 7,109 milliseconds before it may try to use the same sub-band again, as limited by the 1% LoRaWAN duty cycle rule.
+Close to an European gateway, an application payload of 55 bytes (out of the maximum of 222 bytes) might take 123.14 milliseconds when using EU868’s highest data rate, SF7/125kHz.
+This implies the end-device needs to wait just 12,314 milliseconds before it may try to use the same sub-band again, when limited by the 1% LoRaWAN duty cycle rule.
 (Other sub-bands might be available.)
-But given the TTN Fair Access Policy of 30 seconds, the device is also limited to sending only 417 packets of 71.81ms per day.
-So while it may send another packet after waiting 7.1 seconds, on average it may only send once every 3.5 minutes.
+But given the TTN Fair Access Policy of 30 seconds, the device is also limited to sending only 243 packets of 123.14 milliseconds per day.
+So while for a 1% maximum duty cycle it may send another packet after waiting 12.3 seconds, on average it may only send once every 5.9 minutes.

-Much further away from a gateway, sending the maximum application payload of 55 bytes using the lowest data rate may take 36 times longer, 2,629.63 milliseconds.
-Then the device needs to wait 4.4 minutes before it may try to send another packet (in the same sub-band).
-But it can also only send 11 such packets per day, on average less than once every 2 hours.
+Much further away from a gateway, sending the maximum application payload of 55 bytes using the lowest EU868 data rate of SF12/125kHz may take 24 times longer, 2,957.31 milliseconds.
+Then the device needs to wait 4.9 minutes before it may try to send another packet (in the same sub-band).
+But it can also only send 10 such packets per day, on average less than once every 2 hours.